tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/structured-expressions.md

 SE is presented by way of describing the differences between SE and EG...
 - Syntax
-	> The EG system is a structural logic system that doesnt have a textual notation, it that groups symbols on a page by drawing lines around them.
+	> The EG system is a system of logic that doesnt have a textual notation, it groups symbols on a page by drawing lines around them.
-	> SE is designed to be used in modern programming languages and embedded in document formats like Markdown.
+	> SE has a textual notation that is designed to be used in modern programming languages and embedded in document formats like Markdown.
 	> In SE, a pair of parentheses define a *context*.
 Example: (a b).
 A context is semantically the same as NAND(a,b).
-	> SE uses parentheses instead of operators because SE is a structural system and not an algebraic system.
+	> SE uses parentheses instead of operators because SE is a structural logic system and not an algebraic system.
 	> Similar to EG, contexts may be nested.
 - Binary
 	> SE restricts contexts to just two symbols.